GoodiesHQ/noknow-python/README.md

 ## Credits
-I am far from a mathematician and did not design the protocol myself.
-The proofs used are rather complex in nature.
-I will do my best to explain its functionality, but please refer to the research papers on which this implementation is based as it does a far more complete job with explanation than I. **Note:** the paper's implementation uses the set of all real numbers as the cyclic group for simplicity.
-In this implementation, the cyclic group used is an elliptic curve.
+This is a slightly modified implementation of Schnorr's protocol that utilizes a state seed.
+The proofs used are rather complex in nature, but I will do my best to explain its functionality, but please refer to the research papers on which this implementation is based as it does a far more complete job with explanation than I.

-[Implementing Zero-Knowledge Authentication with Zero Knowledge](https://ojs.pythonpapers.org/index.php/tppm/article/view/155) by Brandon Lum Jia Jun
+[Elliptic Curve Based Zero Knowledge Proofs and Their Applicability on Resource Constrained Devices](https://arxiv.org/pdf/1107.1626.pdf) by Ioannis Chatzigiannakis, Apostolos Pyrgelis, Paul G. Spirakis, and Yannis C. Stamatiou

 ## Purpose